KHRALEANS/learngit/readme.txt

 Come and sit and eat and drink.
-We have fish and fruit.
+We have fish and fruit and whiskey.